Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A team has expressed requirements as a set of failing Acceptance Tests.
-What are three benefits? (choose best two answers)
+What are two benefits? (choose best two answers)

 - [x] Improves quality in the requirement itself.
 - [x] Clear Acceptance Criteria for each feature.